 2. Monitoring Options

 Sometimes when you take your recordings and play them in your car or in your friend’s studio, they just don’t sound as good as they did in yours.
+However, installing a perfect speakers system in your car can give you unprecedented hearing experience including recordings.
 This can be for any number of reasons.

 You may just be used to the sonic signature of your room, but it is having a negative influence on your recording, or it could be your speakers themselves, and you may just have gotten used to their failings as well.